 Hercules (Greek Mythology) versus Strong man Samson (women as betrayer)

-Golden apple (Greek Mythology) versus Forbidden fruit (woman eats it and causes the downfall for all)
+Golden Apple (Greek Mythology) versus Forbidden fruit (woman eats it and causes the downfall of all)

 Greek Mythology (Greece) versus Foreign land prophets (why didn’t it happen in Greece?)